-Congress recognises that support staff cuts are denying children educational opportunities.
 Congress recognises that this particularly impacts the most vulnerable children, such as those living in poverty, with special educational needs, or needing mental health support.

 Congress notes the important role of Educational Psychologists (EPs) in supporting children, the recruitment and retention crisis in the profession, and the way this stems from the combination of underfunded services, workload pressures, and real terms cuts to pay.
 Congress supports the AEP's call for fair pay as essential to protecting and rebuilding services.

-Congress calls all political parties to value the role of support staff in delivering an inclusive education and commit to a needs-led approach to inclusion, reasonable adjustments, and the full provision of SEND funding so that every pupil has the level of support they require, including in-classroom teaching assistant support, for more emphasis on and resources for early intervention and prevention support for children across the UK, including expanded access to specialists like EPs.
+Congress calls for more emphasis on and resources for early intervention and prevention support for children across the UK, including expanded access to specialists like EPs.